-KEYTRUDA is indicated for the treatment of patients with recurrent locally advanced or metastatic gastric or gastroesophageal junction adenocarcinoma whose tumors express PD-L1 (CPS $\geq$ 1) as determined by an FDA-approved test [see Dosage and Administration (2.1)], with disease progression on or after 2 or more prior lines of therapy including fluoropyrimidine- and platinum-containing chemotherapy and if appropriate, HER2/neu-targeted therapy.
+KEYTRUDA, as a single agent, is indicated for the treatment of patients with recurrent locally advanced or metastatic gastric or GEJ adenocarcinoma whose tumors express PD-L1 (CPS ≥1) as determined by an FDA-approved test [see Dosage and Administration (2.1)], with disease progression on or after 2 or more prior lines of therapy including fluoropyrimidine- and platinum-containing chemotherapy and if appropriate, HER2/neu-targeted therapy.

-This indication is approved under accelerated approval based on tumor response rate and durability of response [see Clinical Studies (14.10)].
-Continued approval for this indication may be contingent upon verification and description of clinical benefit in the confirmatory trials.
+These indications are approved under accelerated approval based on tumor response rate and durability of response [see Clinical Studies (14.9)].
+Continued approval of these indications may be contingent upon verification and description of clinical benefit in the confirmatory trials.

-1.11 Esophageal Cancer
+1.10 Esophageal Cancer